syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Dealing-with-Suggestion-Box.md

 ## Opening suggestion box on focus

-Suggestion Box can be shown whenever control receives focus using the `ShowSuggestionsOnFocus` property.
+Suggestion box can be shown whenever the control receives focus using the `ShowSuggestionsOnFocus` property.
 Suggestion list is the complete list of data source.

 {% tabs %}